 - When does the tuition reduction end completely?

 - What other educational advantages do apprentice teachers bring to the table?

 - What are the potential challenges of having an apprentice teacher?

 - Why are there differences in prices?

-A. Apprentice teachers are gifted musicians (usually young) who have completed their initial teacher training at The Music Place, but who have less than 500 hours of teaching experience.
+A. Apprentice teachers are gifted musicians (usually young ages 15-20) who have completed their initial teacher training at The Music Place, but who have less than 500 hours of teaching experience.

 A. Yes!
 An apprentice teacher already has many years of personal individualized training before they enter The Music Training Program.
 Once they are accepted, they spend many more hours studying experienced teachers, choosing and interacting with a master teacher, as well as administrative training about how to prepare invoices, interact with the parents of their students and interact with our admin staff.

 In addition they use our DVD training library to study specialized concepts like how to use a wide range of teaching methods (Suzuki, Kodaly etc.) or work with students with various disabilities.

 A. Youth.
 Lower Cost.
 Enthusiasm.
 Relatability.
 Weekend Availability.